johan-st/strandersson.se/Readme.md

 - have rollback option for broken service worker
 - update manifest on main branch with all icons
 - investigate why old tags "are stuck" to new images when pushing with --all-tags
+- search should filter until there are less than a set number of hits. then fuzzy find to fill in the rest

 #### Refactoring
 - remove :not() from css